-I love pottering in the kitchen and making complicated dishes but sometimes you just need simple, nourishing and delicious meals like this Eggplant and Chickpea Stew.
-Weeknights are often where I really struggle to know what to make, because usually I’ll come in from work tired and hungry and with nothing useful in the fridge.
-For me, getting organized with a couple of batch cooks per week has made a huge difference to how stressed I get around preparing food.
+I love pottering in the kitchen and making complicated dishes.
+That said, sometimes you just need simple, nourishing and delicious meals like this Eggplant and Chickpea Stew.
+Like many people, weeknights are often where I really struggle to know what to make.
+Usually I’ll come in from work tired and hungry and with nothing useful in the fridge.
+For me, batch cooking a couple of meals per week has made a huge difference to my stress levels.
 I try to plan what I’m going to make ahead of time and shop for it when I do my regular grocery run.
-The best thing about batch cooks is that not only do you have a quick and easy dinner prepared usually in around 30 minutes, but you also have several portions leftover for lunches during the week.
+The best thing about simple batch cooking is that not only do you have a nourishing dinner prepared, but you also have several portions leftover for lunches during the week.
 That’s another few meals you don’t have to make!

-This Eggplant and Chickpea Stew requires minimal preparation beyond chopping veggies, opening tins and draining chickpeas so it’s an easy one to make after coming in from your day.
-I love that you can add all the ingredients to the pan, get the mixture to a simmer and walk away and leave it for 15-20 minutes while you do something else.
+This Eggplant and Chickpea Stew requires minimal preparation beyond chopping veggies, opening tins and draining chickpeas.
+Therefore it’s an easy one to make after coming in from your day.
+I love that you can add all the ingredients to the pan, bring the mixture to a simmer and walk away.
+You can then leave it for 15-20 minutes while you do something else.
 Any leftovers are good for about 3 days if refrigerated in an airtight container.

-Easy Eggplant and Chickpea Stew (vegan + gf)
+Easy Eggplant and Chickpea Stew (vegan & gluten-free)

 - 1 medium eggplant/aubergine